se-passau/thor-avm/corpusData/EvaluaionOfGoF/README.md

---Raw data of the Goodness-of-Fit evaluation
+# Raw data of the Goodness-of-Fit evaluation

 We executed the genetic algorithm using the Cramer--von Mises Test, Euclidean Test, and Chi-squared Test.
 Each execution has been repeated 10 times to account for random factors.
 We use the following test setup: